nikitavoloboev/data/web/nodejs/nodejs.md

 - [AWS Box](https://github.com/mozilla/awsbox) - Featherweight PaaS on top of Amazon EC2 for deploying node apps.
 - [Using Streams Efficiently in NodeJS (2020)](https://medium.com/swlh/using-streams-efficiently-in-nodejs-3ef0d9df7a0e)
 - [Native ESM in Node.js w/ require() fallbacks and support for all front end compilers (2020)](https://dev.to/mikeal_2/native-esm-in-node-js-w-require-fallbacks-and-support-for-all-front-end-compilers-2ded)
+- [fetch-h2](https://github.com/grantila/fetch-h2) - Fetch API implementation for Node.js using the built-in http, https and http2 packages without any compatibility layer.